martinsaunders/quorum/quorum-ws/7node/README.md

 # 7 nodes

+Don't foget to export GETH=/path/to/your/built/geth or the scripts (raft-init/raft-start/runscript) will fail to start it.

 This example configures 7 nodes, each with their own PrivateTransactionManager.
 Usage:

   - `raft-init.sh`: Initialize accounts and keystores